-Mark is a decorated CIA analyst with fifteen years of service.
-He is the recipient of eighteen (18) Exceptional Performance Awards and the Director of National Intelligence's 2007 Galileo Award for innovation in intelligence analysis.
+Mark's career as a CIA analyst garnered him eighteen (18) Exceptional Performance Awards and the Director of National Intelligence's 2007 Galileo Award for innovation in intelligence analysis.
 Click here to read his Galileo-winning co-authored paper.

 Mark holds a bachelor's degree in Political Science (BYU '95) and master's degrees in Business Administration (BYU Marriott School of Management) and International Relations (BYU Kennedy Center for International and Area Studies '99).
 He is a graduate of the Sherman Kent School's Advanced Analyst Program.